thatrand0mgam3r/TCMG-Lab2/README.md

 # TCMG-Lab2

+#Very Important: Do not update or commit changes without running through branches and testing to ensure no breaks will occur.

 ###The code in git hub is a test of collaboration and how to properly use the builtin systems to create a group porject/website and how to properly test how open communications could work in devops team.

 ###Each member will have some form of website or collaborative site in which they team up with a partner.